Combination company: Origin

 It is not entirely clear how the combination system originated.
 American actress Laura Keene toured with a combination company as early as 1862.
 American actor Joseph Jefferson claimed that both he and Charles Wyndham independently established the combination system in 1868 with their productions of Rip van Winkle and The Lancers, respectively.
-The advent of the First transcontinental railroad may have contributed to the success of touring companies (Londré).
+The advent of the First transcontinental railroad may have contributed to the success of touring companies.

 Many early touring companies found success by exclusively performing renditions of the immensely popular Uncle Tom's Cabin, an anti-slavery novel published in 1852 by Harriet Beecher Stowe.
-In 1927, 75 years after Uncle Tom's Cabin had been published, these renditions, known as Tom Shows (Londré), were still being performed exclusively by twelve combination companies worldwide (Somerset-Ward).
+In 1927, 75 years after Uncle Tom's Cabin had been published, these renditions, known as Tom shows, were still being performed exclusively by twelve combination companies worldwide.

 Most of the combination companies in the United States rehearsed and began their tours in New York City, which contributed to the early success of what would eventually be known as Broadway theatre.
-The combination company system was so successful throughout the United States that Dion Boucicault, an Irish actor and playwright, brought it to England for the first tour of his play The Colleen Bawn in the 1860s (Somerset-Ward).
+The combination company system was so successful throughout the United States that Dion Boucicault, an Irish actor and playwright, brought it to England for the first tour of his play The Colleen Bawn in the 1860s.